 Almost every luthier must make at least some of his or her own tools.
-The guitar making tools offered here were developed in the shop out of a need for a better solution to a particular problem encountered somewhere in the guitar making process.
+I developed these guitar making tools for the shop out of a need for a better solution to a particular problem encountered in the guitar making process.

-Unhappy with the deep scratches produced by fret files and in need of a quick way to check for high frets, the fret kit was developed after trying many different methods to solving this problem.
 For cutting rosette channels, a see-thru, adjustable device that would mount on a laminate trimming router seemed like an ideal solution, and the tuning machine drilling jig was an excellent way to resolve the problem of drilling the tuning machine holes without removing the headpiece template.
 And the radius sticks and pads make dishing the work boards a breeze.

 All the guitar making tools shown here are get used in this shop every day and reliably produce good results.
-They will undoubtedly also help you with your guitar building efforts.
+They will no doubt help you with your guitar building efforts.

 End Mill Bits for Rosettes